Wintermute0110/plugin.program.AEL.dev/KGDB.md

 After adding some game sources and updating the database the user will see the following:

 ```
-Platforms       --> Opens a list of platforms.
+games by Platform           --> Opens a list of platforms.
 Inside each platform ROMs can be browsed.
-Games by Yitle  --> Opens a list of initial letter.
+Games by Title              --> Opens a list of title initial letters.
 Games by Year               -->
 Games by Genre              -->
-Something more???
+Games by Developer          -->
+Games by Publisher          -->
+Games by Number of players  -->
 Game sources                --> Opens a list of game sources???
-Something more???
-Game add-ons    --> Opens MyGames.xml
+Game add-ons                --> Opens game addons
 Add games...                --> Opens DialogMediaSource.xml
 ```

 **Add game source window**